Religions: Muslims, Christians, Jews, Coptics and Druze living in harmony

 The Druze People

 Syria, Lebanon and Jordan have a large population of Druze.
 The symbol for Druze is a five-pointed star, with green, red, blue, white and yellow points – you sometimes see these stars on cabs or on the front of businesses.
 The Druze religion is similar to the American Unitarian faith.
 The Druze are very secretive, do not attend mosques or pray openly.
 It’s not possible to become Druze, even by marriage, you cannot “convert”.
 Druze tend to marry other Druze (often marrying first or second cousins) and then new members are born into the religion.
-Druze have a fierce history, and have been somewhat warlike in the past, but today live peacefully and freely throughout most of the Arab world.
-They are the only Arabs that are allowed to serve in the Israeli army – a large number of Druze live in Israel and the occupied Golan Heights.
+Druze have a fierce history but today live peacefully and freely throughout most of the Arab world.

 Dress and Fashion

-Lebanese women are the fashionistas of the Arab world, turned out in the most stylish of ensembles.
-The women are breathtakingly beautiful, and strut around in impossibly high heeled boots and shoes, clad in high end designer gear with lots of elaborate, perfect makeup.
+Lebanese women are the fashionistas of the Arab world, turned out in the most stylish of ensembles – often strutting around in impossibly high-heeled boots and shoes, clad in high end designer gear with lots of elaborate makeup.
 You do see a few women wrapped in the traditional Muslim hijab, but in Lebanon it is very rare.
-You’ll see that a bit more in Syria – where there is also considerable freedom of religion, and a bit more in Jordan, which is slightly more conservative.
+You’ll see that a bit more in Syria and Jordan, which are both more conservative.

 Older men wear keffiyahs, the traditional Arab red and white or black and white chequered headscarf, with gellabahs, or robes.
-In Druze areas, the women will usually be wearing black dresses (they seem to mourn the dead for an inordinately long time) and sheer white scarves draped over their head.
+In Druze areas, the women will usually be wearing black dresses and sheer white scarves draped over their head.
 Very old Druze men will wear crisp white shirts, and roomy black harem-type pants with sandals.
-Many have enormous moustaches and sometimes wear turban-like headgear.

 Freedom and Religion